 Mayflower Hotel

-The historic Mayflower is the longest continually operating hotel in Washington.
-It offers spacious rooms, several restaurants, and an elegant lobby.
+This historic Marriott property is the longest continually operating hotel in Washington.
+When I worked in Washington, I’d sometimes meet friends and colleagues here.
 The closest Metro stop is Farragut North on the Red line.

 The Mayflower is a 10-minute walk from the Renwick Gallery, a branch of the Smithsonian American Art Museum which features contemporary works.
 The closest Metro stops are Farragut North and Farragut West on the Blue, Orange, and Silver lines.